Suzuki Fronte: Fronte Van/Estate/Custom (LS10/LS20)

 January 1969 saw the arrival of the Suzuki Fronte Van three-door wagon (LS10) as a successor to the Suzulight FE-series Van which had been built alongside the LC10 for a couple of years.
 The LS10 featured a conventional drivetrain lay-out (engine in front, rear wheel drive), a rear rigid axle with leaf springs and a wheelbase of 1995 mm.
 Design was square in style, radically different from the Fronte sedan.
 To begin with, the rear opening was a single unit, hinged at the top.
-The engine was the air-cooled 356 cc LC10 two-cycle three-cylinder unit, here detuned to 25 hp for a top speed of 105 km/h.
+The engine was the air-cooled 356 cc LC10 two-cycle three-cylinder unit, here detuned to 25 PS for a top speed of 105 km/h.
 The Van (and its subsequent siblings) has MacPherson struts in front and semi-elliptic leaf springs in rear.
 Unusually for Japanese cars, the spare wheel was mounted in the engine compartment - something more commonly seen in French cars - to help free up more space for luggage.

 By July 1969 a three-door wagon version intended for private use arrived, the LS11 Suzuki Fronte Estate, to give passenger car buyers a model with more luggage room without the indignity of having to buy a commercial vehicle.
 The Estate had the same top-hinged rear opening, but featured a more comfortable, while still folding, rear seat.
 There was also a folding luggage shelf in the trunk.
 Sops to safety, already somewhat better than the regular Fronte because of the engine location and the driver's seat being located farther back, included an anti-glare dashboard and a round horn pad in the steering wheel.